Decade 1600-1609

 — Christie's (@ChristiesInc) December 6, 2018

-Biblical scenes are prominent in the art of Pieter Bruegel (not to be spelled Brueghel during his artistic career).
-They are perfectly adapted to his moralizing intent and to the expectations of his customers.
+Biblical scenes are prominent in the art of Pieter Bruegel.
+They are fitting his moralizing intent and the expectations of his patrins.

 Bruegel painted the procession to Calvary in 1564.
 The dense and diverse crowd almost hides the relatively distant Christ carrying his cross.
 The religious dimension is mainly provided by the holy women in the foreground.
 This oil on panel is one of his largest works, 124 x 170 cm.